Time-Critical Adversarial Influence Blocking Maximization: Theoretical Analysis

 \end{definition}

 This property captures the principle of diminishing returns, wherein the marginal gain of adding the same element to a smaller set is at least as large as adding it to a larger set.

-In the following, we explore in detail the submodularity of $\sigma^-_\tau$, the objective of TC-AIBM.
+\begin{restatable}{lemma}{lemmaone} In Time-critical Independent Cascade (TC-IC) model, let $A$ be the selected postive seed set, $S$ be the known negative seed set, and $d_L(v, w)$ denote the shortest path distance from node $v$ to $w$ in a live-edge graph $L$.
+Let $n_s = \operatorname*{argmin}_{u \in S} d_L(v, w)$ be the negative seed closest to $w$ in $L$.
+Under different tie-breaking rules, the node $w$ is saved if and only if: